Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering

 \begin{lem} Every recursive atom ordering is a generalized recursive atom ordering. \end{lem}

 \begin{proof} We first verify that conditions (i)(a) and (i)(b) of Definition \ref{grao} hold for any given RAO, doing so by way of a proof by induction on the length $l$ of the longest saturated chain of $P$.
 Any ordering of the atoms of a finite bounded poset whose longest saturated chain is of length 1 or 2 is a generalized recursive atom ordering, giving the base case.
-Let $a_1, a_2, \ldots a_t$ be an RAO for a finite bounded poset $P$ having $l>2$.
+Let $a_1, a_2, \ldots, a_t$ be an RAO for a finite bounded poset $P$ having $l>2$.
 By induction, we may assume for each atom $a_j\in P$ that the RAO on $[a_j, \hat{1}]$ guaranteed to exist by condition (i)(a) of the definition of RAO is a GRAO, giving (i)(a) from the definition of GRAO.

 Now we turn to condition (i)(b) of Definition \ref{grao}.
 By the definition of RAO, each atom in $F_{\hat{0}\lessdot a_j} (a_j)$ (see Definition \ref{F-u}) must come earlier in our given RAO for $[a_j,\hat{1}]$ than every atom in $G_{\hat{0}\lessdot a_j}(a_j)$.
 This implies that if any atom of $[a_j, \hat{1}]$ is greater than $a_i$ for some $i< j$, then the first atom of $[a_j, \hat{1}]$ is greater than $a_{i'}$ for some $i' < j$.
 Once we check that any RAO for $[a_j,\hat{1}]$ restricts to an RAO for $[a_j,w]$ for each $w>a_j$ in $P$, we will likewise be able to deduce the following implication: if any atom of $[a_j,w]$ is greater than $a_i$ for some $i<j$, then the first atom of $[a_j,w]$ is greater than $a_{i'}$ for some $i'<j$.
-To see that the desired claim about restriction of an RAO holds, we use the construction of Bj\"oner and Wachs from \cite{bw} that produces a CL-labeling from any RAO, then note that this CL-labeling restricts to a CL-labeling for the interval $[a_j,w]$, then apply the construction of Bj\"orner and Wachs from \cite{bw} which produces an RAO from any CL-labeling to get an RAO for $[a_j,w]$; it is easy to see that the chain-atom ordering obtained this way is exactly the restriction of our given RAO to $[a_j,w]$.
-This completes our confirmation of condition (i)(b) of Definition \ref{grao}.
+Now we verify the desired claim about restriction of an RAO.
+Given an RAO, we first apply the construction of Bj\"oner and Wachs from \cite{bw} that produces a CL-labeling from any RAO.
+Then we note that this CL-labeling restricts to a CL-labeling for the interval $[a_j,w]$.
+Finally we apply the construction of Bj\"orner and Wachs from \cite{bw} which produces an RAO from any CL-labeling to get an RAO for $[a_j,w]$.
+It is easy to see that the chain-atom ordering obtained this way is exactly the restriction of our given RAO to $[a_j,w]$.
+Having verified this claim, we have completed the confirmation of condition (i)(b) of Definition \ref{grao}.

 Condition (ii) in the definition of GRAO is the same as condition (ii) in the definition of RAO, hence is guaranteed to hold for any RAO. \end{proof}

 \begin{rmk} It is not true that every generalized recursive atom ordering is a recursive atom ordering.
 See Figure \ref{graoex} for an example illustrating this. \end{rmk}